 - What are my chances of having a child by using ART?

 - Where can I go to get this treatment?

-There is no clinic specific success rates for gestational carrier cycles although 77% of clinics stated that they offered this treatment but only 1% of cycles that were performed were with a gestational surrogate.
-Success rates for gestational carrier cycles were included in the 2005 ART Success Rates Report as pooled data on a graph.
+There are no clinic-specific success rates for gestational carrier cycles although many of clinics stated that they offered this treatment but only 1% of cycles that were performed were with a gestational surrogate.
+Success rates for gestational carrier cycles have been included in the ART Success Rates Report as pooled data on a graph.
 This data does not enable potential patients to look at the success rates of different clinics.
-Obviously clinics that do more of these types of cycles would be more familiar with the particularities of this treatment and would most likely produce better results than those clinics that only perform a few such cycles a year.
+Obviously, clinics that do more of these types of cycles would be more familiar with the particularities of this treatment and would most likely produce better results than those clinics that only perform a few such cycles a year.

 Contact us with any questions you have regarding success rates or to schedule a personal consultation to discuss your individual circumstances.
 As a compassionate fertility center, our number one goal is to help those in need.